digdir/dialogporten/README.md

 ### Running the project

 You can run the entire project locally using `podman compose`.
+(This uses docker-compose behind the scenes.)
 ```powershell
 podman compose up
 ```